-As organisations shore up their cyber defences, high net-worth individuals become an increasingly attractive target for attack.
-Aon’s Richard Hanlon discusses the value of open, honest dialogue – with oneself, family members, and external experts – in order to best measure, manage and minimise one’s exposure.
+As organisations shore up their cyber defences, high-net-worth individuals become an increasingly attractive target for attack.
+Aon’s Richard Hanlon discusses the value of open, honest dialogue about cyber security – with oneself, family members, and external experts – in order to best measure, manage and minimise one’s exposure.
 Content produced in partnership with Aon.

 Over recent years, cybercrime has risen to unprecedented profile and prevalence.

 Attack numbers spiked in the wake of the pandemic, with headlines dominated by the targeting of public and private institutions.
 In 2020, malware attacks grew year-on-year by 358 per cent and ransomware a staggering 458 per cent, according to research by Deep Instinct.
 Both continue on an upward trajectory.
 Businesses have had to get smarter.
 Ipsos found that nearly half (46 per cent) of UK businesses reported experiencing attack in 2020.
 That number fell by 7 per cent in 2021 and, as of December 2022, still stands at 39 per cent.

 The corporate landscape is by no means now impregnable, but heightened security standards and investment have prompted ambitious criminals to switch focus, both in terms of identifying new entry points and potential targets.

 Stood squarely in their crosshairs are high net-worth individuals.
 Verizon’s 2022 Data Breach Investigations Report found that members of the C-suite are 12 times more likely be the targets of phishing than junior employees.
 This indicates that criminals are increasingly singling out individuals, a shift that demands new approaches to personal protection, preparation, and coverage.